Triads-Developer/labelR/README.md

 > received for rejecting literal pennies worth of work — is to run many
 > batches of small numbers of HITs (say, 100) and to audit worker
 > quality after each batch.
 Instead of rejecting bad work, merely revoke
-> your custom qualification from bad workers.
-As long as you set the
+> your custom qualification from bad workers and purge their HTIs from
-> qualification test to prevent retakes, this will prevent bad workers
+> your results.
+As long as you set the qualification test to prevent
-> from affecting your results as soon as your diagnostics flag them as
+> retakes, this will prevent bad workers from affecting your results as
-> providing low quality work.
-Whatever fractions of a dollar they earned
+> soon as your diagnostics flag them as providing low quality work.
-> by spamming your HITs is simply the price you pay for a good night’s
+> Whatever fractions of a dollar they earned by spamming your HITs is
-> sleep.
+> simply the price you pay for a good night’s sleep.